WAdama/Samba_AD_Checks/README.md

 In PRTG create under your device which represents your Samba AD DC a SSH custom advanced senor.

-Choose under "Script" the script you want to use and enter for the mail versions under "Parameters" the e-mail address which should get the mails like "test@test.de".
+Choose under "Script" the script you want to use and enter for the mail versions under "Parameters" the e-mail address which should get the mails.

 Example for ad_check_db.sh sensor: